 Vintage outfits with skirts

-First, for the A-line skirt, we can try a middle XX century approach.
-We can wear the skirt tucked-in slightly above the waist and in combination with a fitted shirt with a neck.
+First, for the A-line skirt, we can try a middle 20th century approach.
+We can wear the skirt tucked-in slightly above the waist, in combination with a fitted shirt with a neck.

 Some discrete heels and jewelry on the wrists would be a nice complement.
 Maybe you could try a short hairstyle?
 They surely stand out with sleeveless shirts.